Let’s start with a little quiz.

 Which leads to what appears to be the complementary question: why was it in the interests of the ‘authors,’ producers and organisers of the exhibition, for this (or any other) politician to open the show?

 Here comes the moment to (once again) discuss what happened on the evening of 7th of February 2008 in the Kontekst gallery and the streets around, the evening which will be remembered by the unsuccessful attempt to open the exhibition ‘Exception: YKA’ in Belgrade, and by the deliberate destruction of one specific artwork.
 Actually, this story could be rather short – it may even fit into a single sentence, like: “after the Novi Sad part, this exhibition was supposed to open in Belgrade; but a fascist lynch-mob disrupted the attempt, destroyed the one work considered to be the most provocative, and the rest of the exhibition was packed up and removed, never to be opened again.”
 And, more or less, all these ‘facts’ would be ‘correct.’
 But here we are not only interested in exactly what happened – this information would not mean much and there would not be much use to it if we do not try to understand why it happened, and what constellation of powers brought this event into being… What I am about to offer here is one personal account.
 You can maybe consider it as, for what it is, a story.
-Not what is often called a critique or comment or, in the word mostly used nowadays, ‘the text,’ but really – the story…
+Not what is often called a critique or comment or, in the word mostly used nowadays, ‘the text,’ but really – a story…

 After numerous re-tellings and interpretations, this particular story became the commonplace of contemporary art history for some local social circles, namely those involved with ‘critical art’ or ‘civil society activism,’ while the vast majority of other social circles on the very same locale couldn’t care less; for those involved in it, this story became one of fascism and violence, or the one about the absence of the rule of law and of denying the institution of the autonomy of art.
 For the rest of society, those who just followed the headlines of the period, it flashed briefly as a piece of news, never to re-emerge again.
 Many would claim the situation is self-explanatory – pictures of rallies and demonstrations, Kosovo celebrating independence, unrest and looting on Belgrade streets, trashing and burning of shops and foreign embassies, politicians trembling about possible coalitions after the elections and similar imagery was beaming out 24/7 from all the papers and screens available.
 One modest exhibition in an independent gallery, however unusual and provoking it may have been at the time and however paradigmatic its outcome may have been for the situation on a wider social scale, couldn’t survive in the media for more then a few days.